 Planning, preparing and conducting user research takes a considerable amount of time even before you start evaluating the data you gathered.
 So when you come to the point where all you have left to do is to communicate your findings and insights you uncovered in a way that will be heard and create impact.
 This, however, may not always be as easy or straightforward as it sounds.
-Processing UX research in a way that makes it presentable, distributable and actually reaches the relevant decision-makers and development/design teams can be very challenging.
+Processing UX research in a way that makes it presentable, distributable and reaches the relevant decision-makers and development/design teams can be very challenging.
 To make sure the knowledge you need to share is seen and considered when decisions concerning the product’s future are made, you need to communicate your results accordingly.

 When it comes to distributing research results the standard way to go is usually a written report.
 However, it is assumed that a great number of reports aren’t even read by the recipients.
 On top of that reports aren’t ideal if you’re working with rich, emotional data that is usually the result of qualitative research.
-Consider alternatives which can provide you with a more visual way to present your findings and their meaning.
+Consider alternatives that can provide you with a more visual way to present your findings and their meaning.
 Do you have a hard time convincing stakeholders of the true value of your insights?
 In that case, you may want to try adding elements of storytelling.
 People can grasp intellectual as well as emotional concepts more easily when they are part of a story.
 Make your audience feel something about your users’ experiences or your data and they will likely remember it.

 Alternatives to the UX/User Research report

 Assuming you want people to remember your findings you should, by all means, refrain from using detailed reports as your main form of communication.
-Often qualitative research, methods such as observations, interviews, diary studies etc. will result in very detailed data sets.
+Often qualitative research, methods such as observations, interviews, diary studies, etc. will result in very detailed data sets.
 It’s not necessary to reproduce that degree of detail.
 Focus on your five to ten most interesting and actionable findings.
 This should give your audience a sufficient overview of the part of your findings that is relevant to them.
 Speaking of audience, if you can, try to communicate your results in person.
 Other possible ways to communicate results include:

 Presentations: try to combine multiple ways to communicate data when presenting your results.
 Provide teams and stakeholders with some kind of document to keep after your presentation to help them retain information more easily.
 People usually don’t have a long attention span or a good memory.
-Make your presentation more appealing and interesting by using videos, pictures, quotes etc and try to keep it short (no longer than 20 minutes) by focusing on the most important facts.
+Make your presentation more appealing and interesting by using videos, pictures, quotes, etc and try to keep it short (no longer than 20 minutes) by focusing on the most important facts.
 You also may want to build a set of presentation slides with additional information that makes it more understandable for stakeholders who couldn’t attend your presentation.

 Personas: Help your team and company’s stakeholders to build a uniform understanding of your users’ problems by developing individual, fictional user profiles based on the data you gathered.
 Personas make your data come alive and therefore help your team relate your data to your users, understand their problems better and find solutions.